CodeAndCake/AppsFromScratch/sessions/01/README.md

 Thimble created an HTML skeleton for you, containing the basic **building blocks**: `html`, `head` and `body` tags.

-Every HTML document, at the bare bones, needs to have this structure
+Every HTML document, at the bare bones, needs to have this structure.

 ```html
 <!doctype html>